-In my recent post entitled “Step 5: How to create a customer engagement plan“, I discussed the fifth step in augmenting the value, effectiveness, and efficiency of customer advisory boards or working groups, namely the Most Important Question (MIQ) Discovery process, which is used to develop a “Campaign of Interactions“, or “map”, of the strategic touchpoints you plan to expose your group of advisors to over a specific course of time.
+In my recent post entitled “Step 5: How to create a customer engagement plan“, I discussed the fifth step in augmenting the value, effectiveness, and efficiency of customer advisory boards or working groups, namely the Most Important Question (MIQ) Discovery process, which is used to develop a “Longitudinal Expert Engagement Plan” (LEEP), or “map”, of the strategic touchpoints you plan to expose your group of advisors to over a specific course of time.
 The modalities can come in the form of in-person meetings, web meetings, asynchronous online assignments or any combination of the three.
-Once you have mapped out your overall key opinion leader strategy and engagement plan, outlining the issues to be solved, the metrics for success, the customers you will be targeting, the data you will be engaging them with and the modalities you would like to employ strategically mapped out as a Campaign of Interactions, the next step is to consider some best practices and how to optimize your planned advisory board asynchronous online assignments in order to get your greatest return on investment.
+Once you have mapped out your overall key opinion leader strategy and engagement plan, outlining the issues to be solved, the metrics for success, the customers you will be targeting, the data you will be engaging them with and the modalities you would like to employ strategically mapped out as a LEEP, the next step is to consider some best practices and how to optimize your planned advisory board asynchronous online assignments in order to get your greatest return on investment.

 When we refer to asynchronous, we are meaning “not occurring or existing at the same time”.
 In other words, when advisors engage in an asynchronous activity, they are doing so in their own time and location and don’t need to be “logged” into a computer at the same time as other people or actively engaging at the same location as in a live meeting.
 We also use the word “assignments” as most people will not usually show up to a website and just start “chatting”.
 People are way too busy for that sort of thing.
 If, however, there is a relevant and compelling call to action, such as a series of provocative questions, advisors are much more engaged and willing to participate.
 Hence, the rationale for us creating online “assignments” asynchronously.
 The convenience of these sorts of touchpoints, accessible on any device and at any time, improves customer engagement rates from 60% to over 90%–and at a fraction of the cost!